UK Tax Risk Management Policy

-- The Ironshore Board of Directors delegate the management of tax risk to the Ironshore UK Head of Finance and Senior Accounting Officer, who is supported by the Ironshore UK finance team and the Ironshore Group Tax Director and external tax advisors.
+- The Ironshore Board of Directors delegate the management of tax risk to the Ironshore UK Head of Finance and Senior Accounting Officer, who is supported by the Ironshore UK finance team and external tax advisors.
 Ironshore engages external tax advisors to provide certain tax compliance and advisory services.
 Ironshore’s tax risk is managed in in a manner consistent with Liberty Mutual Insurance’s tax policies and protocols.

 - The objective of Ironshore’s risk management activities is to manage risk, including tax risk, in a controlled fashion that is consistent with Liberty Mutual Insurance’s appetite and its available capital capacity, while retaining the ability to implement long term business plans and meet obligations to its shareholders and policyholders.
 The aim is not to avoid or eliminate risk entirely, but to manage closely the exposure to risk.
 Should an operational error occur, it is reported, the issue remediated and the control(s) may be strengthened to mitigate any future operational error from arising.

 - Tax risks are owned by the departments and functions that are responsible for day-to-day operations and related control processes.
 They are responsible and accountable for meeting the tax obligations, controls and policies as issued or reviewed by the Ironshore UK Board.

 - Other UK operations’ tax risk is managed by the related business Chief Financial Officer with oversight by Liberty Mutual Insurance’s U.S. Corporate Taxation department.